AliusDieMorietur/AliusDieMorietur/README.md

 ### Hello there!
-- Currently learning in KPI
+- KPI graduate
-- Member of Metarhia
+- Member of Metarhiae
-- Working on my personal cloud storage
-- Using: Node.js, Rust
+- Using: Node.js, go
-- Studying: Kotlin, Dart